 Scientific support for increased spill has come primarily from the Comparative Survival Study, a joint project of the Fish Passage Center, Columbia River Inter-Tribal Fish Commission, Washington Department of Fish and Wildlife, Oregon Department of Fish and Wildlife, Idaho Department of Fish and Game, and the U.S. Fish and Wildlife Service.
-The CSS model predicts steady improvements in juvenile survival and adult returns as spill increases up to at least 125% TDG.
+The CSS model predicts steady improvements in juvenile survival and adult returns as spring spill (April 4 through June 20) increases up to at least 125% TDG.
 Several studies support the information and conclusions of the CSS model (Schaller and Petrosky, 2007; Petrosky and Schaller, 2010; Haesecker et al. 2012; Schaller et al. 2013).

-NOAA Fisheries' COMPASS model is less optimistic about the benefits of additional spill compared with the CSS model.
-This may largely be attributed to the assumption of latent or delayed mortality due to powerhouse (i.e., non-spillway) passage routes in the COMPASS model and different conclusions about the relative benefit of fish transportation as an alternative to spill.12
+NOAA Fisheries' COMPASS model is less optimistic about the benefits of additional spring spill compared with the CSS model.
+This may largely be attributed to the assumption of latent or delayed mortality due to powerhouse (i.e., non-spillway) passage routes in the COMPASS model and different conclusions about the relative benefit of fish transportation as an alternative to spill.13